How selling gold from Aldeburgh by post works

 How long does a parcel from Aldeburgh take to reach you?

 A Special Delivery parcel from Aldeburgh normally reaches us the next working morning.
-We test and weigh the contents the same day, send the written offer by email, and pay by Faster Payments the moment you accept.
+We test and weigh the contents the same day, send the written offer by email, and send payment by Faster Payments within one working hour of your acceptance.

 Can I ask questions before I post anything?